-The Connecticut Avenue Securities, Series 2017-C01 Notes are complex financial instruments and may not be suitable investments for you.
-You should consider carefully the risk factors described beginning on page 25 of this Prospectus and on page 48 of our Annual Report on Form 10-K for the year ended December 31, 2015 and on page 142 of our Quarterly Report on Form 10-Q for the period ended September 30, 2016.
+The Connecticut Avenue Securities, Series 2017-C02 Notes are complex financial instruments and may not be suitable investments for you.
+You should consider carefully the risk factors described beginning on page 25 of this Prospectus and on page 32 of our Annual Report on Form 10-K for the year ended December 31, 2016.
 You should not purchase Notes unless you understand and are able to bear these and any other applicable risks.
 You should purchase Notes only if you understand the information contained in this Prospectus and the documents that we incorporate by reference in this Prospectus.